zecure/shadowd.zecure.org/content/about/roadmap.md

  * Coverage of all common web languages with a single solution
  * Simple, secure and auditable modules
  * Deterministic and reproducible behaviour

-## To Do

-The following things will be added over time:

- * Integration of file upload protection by checking the extension and hash
- * Integration of security headers like *X-Frame-Options*
- * Windows version of shadowd